bullbo/group-based-crowd-simulation/README.md

 # CrowdSim-SocialForces
-Using social forces for crowd simulations in a physics engineering degree project at KTH.a
+Using social forces for crowd simulations in a physics engineering degree project at KTH.

+For now, run '''Simulator.py''' to test out.
 ## TODO
 * Analyze the weight coefficients that is used for the obstacle and social forces.
 * Rename all variables to something shorter and descriptive.